aurelienpierreeng/ansel-website/content/workflows/scene-referred.md

 The result of applying a display transform for SDR screen (after) over calibrated raw RGB (before).
 Note how we lost local contrast in highlights, due to the compression, for the sake of brightening mid-tones.
 This is a trade-off difficult to avoid without introducing other much uglier artifacts.
 {{</ compare >}}

+The slope of this curve determines the global contrast.
+Many proprietary applications will apply a such curve without telling you and without letting you disable it, so you may have no idea what happens backstage.
+Some applications only let you choose a base look between "default", "neutral", "portrait", "intense", "HDR", etc. which will load a different curve.
+Some applications even embed the curve in the input color profile.

+{{< note >}}
+For a commercial software publisher, the choice of this default curve is crucial because it determines the first impression that the customer has when opening his photo, and this first impression often conditions the feeling of quality of the software.
+However, advanced users often regret that the first step of their editing is to cancel or soften the default look, which is not always easy.
+You will find people saying they like "Capture One colors" or rather "Lightroom colors", which is nothing more than an aesthetic choice of the publisher regarding the default look.
+{{</ note >}}

 ## Working on an image

 In the previous section, we learned that we would have to work to not only to reconstruct a believable color rendition from the raw RGB, but also to remap the scene dynamic range properly for the target display device.
 Here, we will see how this work is actually done, by studying more specifically the "_Lots of digital work_" step of the previous section flowchart.